-Request to the Radiologic Technology Program of Cañada College for Modification of Clinical Training During Period of Pregnancy termination of my pregnancy.
-I wish to : (choose one of the items below) [] Makealeaveofabsence from the program pregnancy, I wish to be reinstated into more than one year. amuntil the end of my pregnancy.
-At the end of the othe programs.
-The leave of absence shall not las [] Be assigned to training in areas of ultrasound, general diagnostic radiation exposures such as fluorosco arm.
-This period of special assign Training inprocedures with high radia f low radiation exposures such as MRI, CT iography and not be assigned to areas of high opy, interventional, cardiac cath, portables, and Coment will last until the end of the pregnancy ation exposure will continue afterthe pregnancy. [] Be assigned to all areas of radiograp hy includingareas of high radiation exposures. action I shouldtake in light of the possibled ng my doctor on my pregnancy as to what course of anger to myself and my unbornchild fromworking hat I might have to be rotated to another hospital to PrintnameofStudent Print name of Program Director SignatureofStudentanddate Signature of Program Director and date
+Request to the Radiologic Technology Program of Cañada College for Modification of Clinical Training During Period of Pregnancy

+Due to my pregnancy, I request the following arrangement of my clinical training until the termination of my pregnancy.
+I wish to: (choose one of the items below) [] Make a leave of absence from the program until the end of my pregnancy.
+At the end of the pregnancy, I wish to be reinstated into the programs.
+The leave of absence shall not last more than one year.
+Be assigned to training in areas of low radiation exposures such as MRI, CT, ultrasound, general diagnostic radiography and not be assigned to areas of high radiation exposures such as fluoroscopy, interventional, cardiac cath, portables, and C-arm.
+This period of special assignment will last until the end of the pregnancy.
+Training inprocedures with high radiation exposure will continue after the pregnancy.
+Be assigned to all areas of radiography including areas of high radiation exposures.
+The above request was made after consulting my doctor on my pregnancy as to what course of action I should take in light of the possible danger to myself and my unborn child from working in a radiation environment.
+I understand that I might have to be rotated to another hospital to implement the reassignment.
+Print name of Program Director Signature of Student and date Signature of Program Director and date